 Class of 2004

 After leaving Shepherd, I attended Northwestern University where I received a Master of Music degree.
 I then returned to the Mid-Atlantic region where I taught secondary instrumental music (strings and guitar) in Northern Virginia.
 I then headed west to Colorado where I received a Ph.D. from the University of Colorado at Boulder.
 I am now an assistant professor of music at the University of Arkansas in Fayetteville where I teach graduate and undergraduate classes in music education and string pedagogy.
-I also founded and direct the University of Arkansas Preparatory Orchestra, which is partially modeled on my experiences with Shepherd’s preparatory orchestra program.
+I also founded and direct the University of Arkansas Preparatory Orchestra, which is partially modeled on my experiences with Shepherd’s community orchestra program.
 My research has been published or accepted for publication in multiple peer-reviewed journals (Journal of Research in Music Education, Contributions to Music Education, Journal of Historical Research in Music Education, Diverse Methodologies in the Study of Music Teaching and Learning, Journal of String Research, American String Teacher, Music Educators Journal, and others).
 Moreover, I remain active in the profession by serving as president-elect of the Arkansas chapter of ASTA as well as serving on the Arkansas MEA Board of Directors as Research Chair.
 As well as conducting and presenting research, I also remain an active performer playing in jazz combos, rock groups, and a regional orchestra in northwest Arkansas.
 Given the relatively little musical experience I had before entering Shepherd, I can only thank the faculty and appreciate the experiences I had for many of my achievements, abilities, and for helping me start on a career that I love.